 Kajre Ki Kasam-Ram Kasam(1978): Rekha does a snake dance in this Sonik-Omi snake charm.

 Koi Bata De Dil Hai Jahan-Main Chup Rahoongi(1962): What a sweet, adorable Rafi-Lata duet composed by Chitragupt, picturized on Meena Kumari and Sunil Dutt swinging in the lovely garden.
-I just love this jodi of singing, their voices pair really well like chocolate-dipped strawberries.
+I just love this jodi of singing, their voices pair really well like chocolate-covered strawberries.

 Kaise Jeet Lete Hain-Sajan Bina Suhagan(1978): Vinod Mehra lip-synchs to Rafi’s soft voice in the enchanted forest with this Usha Khanna composition.

 Kya Hua Maine Agar Ishq Ka Izhaar Kiya-Yeh Dil Kisko Doon(1963): Shashi and Ragini party along with the masses with this rare, yet snappy Iqbal Qureshi gem.
+And both voices of Rafi and Asha are sounding kinda like chipmunks.

 Khanke To Khanke-Vallah Kya Baat Hai(1962): Music by Roshan, but doesn’t feel like him, rather more like O. P. Nayyar’s style, picturized on Shammi Kapoor and Bina Rai.
+A jolly one.

 Koi Bole Ram Ram-Guru Manyo Granth(1977): So enchanting and charming, even more than the Nusrat Fateh Ali Khan version, which has more of a qawwali background.
 But Rafi has a smooth, soft, pudding-type voice, and his rendering of this song is such a fairytale bhajan-type song.
 This one is Punjabi, while others are Hindi.